-classroom time and 50% practical learning time AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91328 Demonstrate understanding of how and why biophysical principles relate to the learning of physical skills.
+Entry Criteria. classroom time and 50% practical learning time t students.
+There is a mix of appr Oximately 30% AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91328 Demonstrate understanding of how and why biophysical principles relate to the learning of physical skills.
 2 5 91329 Demonstrate understanding of the application of biophysical principles to training for physical activity.
 2 4 91330 Perform a physical activity in an applied setting.
 2 4 91331 Explain the significance for self, others and society of a sporting event, physical activity, or festival.
 2 4 91333 Analyse the application of risk management strategies to a challenging outdoor activity.
 2 3 91334 Consistently demonstrate social responsibility through application of a social responsibility model in physical activity.
 2 3